MichielStock/STMOZOO/README.md

-# @Michiel the only file to check at the moment is ACO1222.jl in the Notebook directory
+# See antcolony.jl in the Notebook directory

 # Ant Colony Optimization